-Abby \a(b)-by\ as a name for girls (also used less commonly as boys' name Abby).
+Abby /ab-by/ [2 sylls.] as a name for girls (also used less commonly as boys' name Abby).
 Abby's name origin is Hebrew, and the meaning of the name Abby is "father of exaltation".
-Abby is a form of Abigail (Hebrew).
+Abby is an alternate form of Abigail (Hebrew) with the suffix -y.

 Abby is a very prominent first name for females (#694 out of 4276, Top 16%) and also a very prominent surname for both adults and children (#56526 out of 150436, Top 38%).
 (2000 U.S. Census)

 Presented below is the baby name popularity of Abby for girls.
 Abby reached its apex rank of #163 in the U.S. in 2003, and is at #389 currently.
 (Top 1000 Birth Names Statistics, 2014)